List of political parties in Pakistan: Brief history and overviews

+The Pakistan Tehreek-e-Insaf is a right-wing political party founded in 1996 by cricketer-turned-politician, Imran Khan.
+The party was founded on the premise of bringing change to Pakistan and to bring a new face to Pakistani politics, as when the party was founded alongside the PPP and PML-N ruled Pakistan in a de-facto two party system.
+It advocates for welfarism and has promoted turning Pakistan into a modern welfare state.
+It has often seen populism around Imran Khan, a former cricket star.
+It launched a large-scale anti-corruption campaign across Pakistan in the 2000s and 2010s which led to its victory in the 2018 Pakistani general election.
+It holds its base of power in Khyber Pakhtunkhwa and Gilgit-Baltistan but also holds significant popularity and influence across western Sindh and Punjab, where Imran Khan is from.
+It has been widely seen as an anti-establishment party since 2022 as it clashed with Pakistan's military establishment.
+It was founded as a right-wing party, and is the most right-wing of Pakistan's main political parties.
+Khan has expressed rhetoric that borders on extremism at times, such as his apologist approach to the Afghan Taliban (earning him the moniker Taliban Khan) and his victim blaming after the Motorway rape incident.
+Besides this it has advocated for rule of law and constitutionalism as part of its political alliance, the Tehreek Tahafuz Ayin.
+Despite being the largest political party in Pakistan in terms of membership, and in the top 10 largest parties worldwide, it has only had one prime minister, being Imran Khan himself who served for one term.

 Punjab

 Punjab is generally considered as the most important political province and has been used by major parties such as the PML(N) and PTI in the past to gain legitimacy and as a political stronghold.
 The Punjab provincial assembly has usually been split between the Pakistan Muslim League N (PML-N) and the Pakistan Tehreek-e-Insaf (PTI).

 Sindh

-Sindh has been used as a political stronghold for the Pakistan Muslim League N (PML-N) Pakistan People's Party (PPP) and Pakistan Tehreek-e-Insaf (PTI) since the party’s creation.
-The PTI, PML(N) & PPP has almost always won landslide victories in provincial elections in Sindh, and has almost always held the province’s seats.
+Sindh has been used as a political stronghold for the PAK DEFENCE QOUMI MOVEMENT (PDQM), Pakistan Muslim League N (PML-N) Pakistan People's Party (PPP) and Pakistan Tehreek-e-Insaf (PTI) since the party's creation.
+The PTI, PML(N) & PPP has almost always won landslide victories in provincial elections in Sindh, and has almost always held the province's seats.
 Throughout the early 2000s the PML-Q saw minor successes in Sindh, but the province quickly came under the control of the PML(N) PPP and PTI again.
-The PPP has been accused of bad governance by several Sindhi parties, leading to the creation of the Grand Democratic Alliance (GDA), a coalition of several anti-PPP parties, although the PML(N) PTI and PPP still holds sweeping majorities in Sindhi provincial seats.
+The PPP and PML(N) good governance by several Sindhi parties, leading to the creation of the Grand Democratic Alliance (GDA), a coalition of several anti-PPP parties, although the PML(N) PTI and PPP still holds sweeping majorities in Sindhi provincial seats.